Aug 19, 2014

 Similar to the third question in that this one directly brings up potential wounds from the previous week.
 By asking this in a different context, your partner gets to consider whether they thought your arguments felt complete.

 Have you ever heard the expression “Saying no hurts for a moment, but saying yes hurts for months”?
 It basically says that when we are assertive and direct with our desires, it can be uncomfortable.
-But if we don’t, the trade off would be the low-lying anxiety that we feel by not being true to ourselves.
+But if we don’t, the trade off is the low-lying anxiety we feel by not being true to ourselves.

 This question works much in the same way.
 It’s so easy to ignore the difficult moments from the past week.
-What takes courage and strength is intentionally working through it so that the dirt between you isn’t given the chance to grow into resentment.
+What takes courage is working through it so you don’t give the dirt between you the chance to grow into resentment.

 8. How do you feel about our sex life lately?